February 14, 2025

 CDR Purchasing Trends

-When considering Durable CDR purchasing trends from 2020 to 2024, some clear trends emerge:
+When considering durable CDR purchasing trends from 2020 to 2024, some clear trends emerge:

 - There was an initial rise in the number of orders from 2020 to 2022 before they began to decline in the period from 2022 to 2024.